 You can turn these tiny beasts into huge monsters using the right camera and lens combination.
-There is a whole other world out there, not seen with the naked eye.
+There is a whole other world out there unable to be seen with the naked eye.

 Insect macro photography tends to be one of the most challenging niches, as they are mobile and unpredictable.
 But nothing good ever came easy.

-Flowers are beautiful as they are colourful.
-There is a wide range of flowers (around 400,000 species) which means you will never be bored.
+Flowers are beautiful as they are colorful.
+There is a wide range of flowers (around 400,000 species!) which means you will never be bored.
 They come in all sorts of different sizes and shapes.

-Some are found in the remotest areas of the globe, so it means you get to travel too.
+Some are found in the most remote areas of the globe, so it means you get to travel too.
 Getting in close is a great way to show our natural world in a different light.

 Nothing is more important than the eyes.
 We use them for all photographic purposes, for one!
 We also use them as a way of non-verbal communication, where our emotions are easily readable.

 They are the most important thing to look at when walking past someone on the street.
 One eye can tell more about someone than a full-body photograph.

 The eyes speak volumes of our ancestry, and their colors and patterns are amazingly beautiful and unique.
 The great thing about these is that you are not limited to capturing human eyes.